 “LAPEX” (coined by Dr. Albee in 1990) means “Laparoscopic Excision.”
 Excision (Dr Arrington prefers the robotic approach and Dr Sinervo prefers near-contact Laparoscopy; both allow for the excisional technique to be performed) is the surgical cornerstone of any effective approach to this disease.
 Through high-quality, minimally invasive surgery, the disease can truly be removed – allowing the patient’s own adjuncts (e.g. physical therapy, diet/nutrition, exercise, acupuncture, etc.) to facilitate maximum outcomes.
 True recurrence is actually quite low when endometriosis is thoroughly and meticulously excised from all locations.
-Through the LAPEX approach, those struggling in all stages of disease have an excellent chance of being pain-free for the long-term, with minimal chance of recurrent or persistent symptoms.
-Read more in-depth information about LAPEX here.
 Our historical tracking data demonstrates that an average of 80%-85% of our patients continue to improve in pain levels, symptom and overall quality of life as compared to their pre-surgery status with us.
-The chance of recurrence of actual endometriosis following excision of the disease in our hands hovers around 7%-10% and the overall likelihood of one of patients requiring another surgery is typically around 12% – which includes surgeries for unrelated factors i.e. hysterectomy for fibroids or adenomyosis, for example, or adhesions and/or recurring non-endometriosis pain.
+The chance of recurrence of actual endometriosis following excision of the disease in our patients hovers around 7%-10% and the overall likelihood of one of patients requiring another surgery is typically around 12% – which includes surgeries for unrelated factors i.e. hysterectomy for fibroids or adenomyosis, for example, or adhesions and/or recurring non-endometriosis pain.
 Learn more about LAPEX here.

 IS LAPEX A CURE?

-What defines a "cure"?
 Medically speaking, "cure" in relation to disease or disorder simply means "to relieve a person of symptoms."
 Excision is the gold standard for treating endometriosis and is effective at removing the disease in the majority of those who undergo the procedure.
 Most patients following excision find their pain is significantly decreased or even completely resolved, for the long term.
 By that definition, then, excision is sometimes referred to as 'curative' - in the sense that the disease can be eradicated.
 It should be noted, however, that not all pain is from endometriosis; that even removing all disease may not solve underlying issues in some cases; and that removal of endometriosis alone will not necessarily address other conditions which lend themselves to pain or symptoms.
 We do not use the word 'cure' but rather, refer to long-term successful outcomes.

 DOES THE CEC HAVE ANY ORGANIZATIONAL OR MARKETING PARTNERSHIPS?

 The CEC does NOT have ANY paid affiliations with any individuals, organizations, "group leaders," Facebook/social media/support groups, industry partners or associations.
-Our sole founder is Dr. Albee, and we remain an independent private practice run by Dr. Sinervo.
+Our sole founder is Dr. Albee, and we remain an independent private medical practice run by Dr. Sinervo.
 While we are always very happy to be a constant collaborator in and supporter of various endeavors designed to achieve positive progress in the disease, we do not recommend or endorse any specific products, advocates, community leaders, foundations, individuals, companies, activists or otherwise, nor do we pay or compensate in any way, shape or form any organization or individual to be included on a referral list or marketing resource they may offer.
-Our referrals and recommendations come from our patients who have actually been treated at the CEC and gone through the patient processes firsthand; we do not now nor have we ever paid for referrals – and we wouldn’t have it any other way.
-Any research partnerships we are involved in from time to time are completely separate from our patient care.
-If you have any questions about the CEC, our staff, our operations, our stakeholders or any other aspect of our business, be sure to check with the only factual sources who have that information: our team.
+Our referrals and recommendations come unsolicited from our patients, who have actually been treated at the CEC and gone through the patient processes firsthand; we do not now nor have we ever paid for referrals – and we wouldn’t have it any other way.
+If you have any questions about the CEC, our staff, our operations, our stakeholders or any other aspect of our business operations, be sure to check with the only factual sources who actually have that information: our team.

 HOW LONG HAS THE CEC BEEN IN BUSINESS?

-The CEC (dba/Kenny R. Sinervo, MD FRCSC, LLC) was formed by Robert B. Albee, Jr., MD over two decades ago around four guiding principles to assist those with (or who think they may have) endometriosis and pelvic pain.
+The CEC (dba/Kenny R. Sinervo, MD FRCSC, LLC) was formed by Robert B. Albee, Jr., MD in 1991 as one of the country's first endometriosis centers of expertise.
 It is led by Medical Director, Ken Sinervo, MD, who joined the CEC in 2001 and has been at the head of our practice since 2011.
-Our surgeons are Board Certified, advanced gynecologic endoscopists who have each individually and as a practice earned the COEMIG designation as a Center of Excellence.
-We adhere to the following strict ethics:
+Dr Arrington joined the CEC from his thriving private endometriosis practice in Utah over a year ago.

 CAN YOU RECOMMEND OR COMMENT ON THE WORK OF OTHER SURGEONS?

-No, but we’ll be very happy to suggest some resources and local referrals that may assist you where and when we can.
-We always try to help folks in the endometriosis community - even if that means connecting them with others.
+No, but we’ll be happy to try and suggest some local resources to assist you if, where and when we can.
 You can also check our resource list here for some suggestions to other caregivers associated with pelvic pain and infertility.
 Inclusion therein ≠ endorsement or affiliation; provided for informative purposes only.

 BECOMING A CEC PATIENT/RECORDS REVIEWS/APPOINTMENTS: